krishnakumarselvam/SDCND1-traffic-sign-detection/writeup_template.md

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.

 The top 5 classes and the associated predicted probabilities are listed here.
-It looks like the model is able to predict the correct class with a high probability (~ 100 %) in each case.
+It looks like the model is able to predict the correct class with a high probability (~ 100 %) in each case, exept for the one with pedestrians where the predicted probability is ~90 %.

 <img src="img/top_5_prediction.png"/>